influxdata/awesome/docs/part-2/querying-and-data-transformations.md

 ### Filtering by Field Value

-Filtering by measurement(s), tag(s), or field(s) remove entire tables from the response.
+Filtering by measurement(s), tag(s), or field(s) removes entire tables from the response.
 You can also filter out individual rows in tables.
 The most common way to do this is to filter by value.

 For example, if we take our few rows of air sensor data, and first filter by field: